Mhdez221993/schema/models.md

       USD Trade Size: The maximum USD trade size.
 This metric is calculated by finding the largest absolute value of amount0_usd for "swap" events.

   Median:
+      Gas Paid Native: The median gas paid in the native token.
+This metric is calculated by finding the 50th percentile of the gas_eth values for non-null transacion hashes.
+      Gas Paid USD:  The median gas paid in USD.
+This metric is calculated by finding the 50th percentile of the gas_usd values for non-null transactions hashes.
+      USD Liquidity Added: The median USD liquidity added.
+This metric is calculated by finding the 50th percentile of the absolute value of amounth0_usd where the event is a "add_liquidity".
+      USD Liquidity Removed: The median USD liquidity removed.
+This metric is calculated by findin the 50th percentile of the absoulte value of amount0_usd where the event is a "remove_liquidity".

   Min
   Monthly Growth